microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 # Remarks
 ## Usage Recommendations

-### When to show an information bar?
+### When to show an info bar?
 An InfoBar should be shown when the state of the application is different from typical, expected functionality or when the user **needs** to acknowledge or potentially react to the presented information.

 Recommended patterns for error notifications where the application is in a negatively altered state
   - Example: Internet connectivity is required for the application to function and is not present
-    - An error information bar should remain in view until the connection is restored if most functionality is unavailable.
+    - An error info bar should remain in view until the connection is restored if most functionality is unavailable.
-    - If some app functionality is possible, an error information bar should appear and able to be dismissed by the user.
+    - If some app functionality is possible, an error info bar should appear and able to be dismissed by the user.
     - If/when the internet is restored the existing notification should update if it exists, and a new one should be created if the previous one had been dismissed.
 THe new/updated success-styled InfoBar should inform the user that "Internet is reconnected" so that they are aware app functionality is restored.
   - Example: The user's subscription to your application has expired and many features are deactivated
-    - An error information bar could remain in view with a potential action button to resubscribe.
+    - An error info bar could remain in view with a potential action button to resubscribe.
     - Another option is to allow the user to dismiss a default-style InfoBar depending on how vital a subscription is to your application.

 Recommended patterns for informational notifications where the user needs to view or react to essential information
  - Example: Terms and Conditions of the application have been updated and need to be acknowledged for continued use
-   - A default information bar could appear notifying the user the T&C have updated and link to the contents.
+   - A default info bar could appear notifying the user the T&C have updated and link to the contents.
 The user acknowledges these updated T&C through dismissing the notification.
  - Example: A virus scan that was running in the background of your application has completed
-   - A success-styled information bar could appear notifying the user the scan has completed and direct them to view the results.
+   - A success-styled info bar could appear notifying the user the scan has completed and direct them to view the results.

  Note: Users should **always** have the option to dismiss informational notifications.